Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Evaluation

 \begin{itemize} \item \textbf{PGD-VAE}~\citep{stutz2019disentangling} applies the PGD algorithm directly in the VAE's latent space using the same $\epsilon$ and iteration constraints as traditional PGD, adapted for latent space optimisation. \item \textbf{DeltaZ}~\citep{creswell2017latentpoison} implements a multiplicative perturbation method that transforms latent vectors as $z \cdot (1 + \Delta z)$, where $\Delta z$ is optimized to flip feature signs in dimensions that encode class-discriminative information.
 DeltaZ is specifically designed for binary classification tasks and assumes that opposite classes have features with different signs in the latent space. \end{itemize}

-\paragraph{Our VAE-based Attack} The adversarial example generation process follows Algorithm~\ref{alg:vae_adversarial}, with perturbations $\delta$ optimised in the VAE’s latent space using gradient descent.
+\paragraph{Our VAE-based Attack} The adversarial example generation process follows Algorithm~\ref{alg:vae_adversarial}, with perturbations $\delta$ optimised in the VAE's latent space using gradient descent.
 Key hyperparameters include a maximum iteration limit $T = 300$, learning rate $\eta = 0.1$, regularisation coefficient $\lambda = 1$, convergence threshold $\tau = 10^{-5}$, and confidence margin $\kappa = 0$.
 The loss function balances two objectives: a \textit{margin-based misclassification term} that reduces the confidence of the original class below other classes (untargeted attack) and an \textit{$L_2$-regularisation term} that penalises large latent-space deviations to preserve imperceptibility in proximity.
 Perturbations are initialised at $\delta = \mathbf{0}$ and iteratively refined until either the change in $\delta$ falls below $\tau$ (indicating convergence) or the iteration limit $T$ is reached, whichever occurs first.
-This configuration adapts the Carlini \& Wagner attack~\citep{carlini2017towards} to latent-space optimisation, enforcing manifold-aligned perturbations through the VAE’s decoder.
+This configuration adapts the Carlini \& Wagner attack~\citep{carlini2017towards} to latent-space optimisation, enforcing manifold-aligned perturbations through the VAE's decoder.
+We set the confidence margin $\kappa=0$ to prioritise minimal, manifold-preserving perturbations\footnote{The confidence margin $\kappa$ in the attack loss controls how strongly the adversarial example is required to exceed the decision boundary: larger $\kappa$ increases attack confidence but typically demands larger perturbations.}, ensuring the optimiser seeks the smallest latent displacement sufficient to flip the prediction.
 All parameters remain fixed across datasets and models to ensure consistent evaluation of effectiveness and imperceptibility of attacks.